arung-northwestern/pacmof/README.rst

     data = pacmof.get_charges_single(files[0], create_cif=True, path_to_output_dir='.', add_string='_charged', use_default_model=True)

     # 2. To compute the partial charges on a list of CIFs but on a single CPU on by one
-    # (not recommended  for high-throughput applications).
+    # Not recommended  for high-throughput applications.
     data = pacmof.get_charges_multiple_serial(files, create_cif=True, path_to_output_dir='.', add_string='_charged', use_default_model=True)

     # 3. To compute the partial charges on a the list of CIFs (Dask automatically chooses between threading (1 CPU) or multi-processing (on HPC)).